 Before we dive in, here’s a quick summary of what generation the latest iPads are in each category.

-- iPad Mini: Fifth generation
+- iPad Mini: fifth generation

-- iPad: Sixth generation
+- iPad: seventh generation

-- iPad Air: Third generation
+- iPad Air: third generation

-- iPad Pro: Third generation
+- iPad Pro: fourth generation

 iPad Mini (2019)

-It took four years, but we’ve finally got a new iPad Mini.
+It only took four years, but we finally got a new iPad Mini.
 If you’re looking for a smaller-than-average Apple iPad, then the fifth generation of the iPad Mini is the tablet you’re looking for.
 At first glance, the iPad Mini 5 appears aesthetically identical to the iPad Mini 4 — and that’s because it is.
 It packs the same 7.9-inch display with the same resolution, and though it’s a great display, it’s hard not to feel disappointed when you see the edge-to-edge designs other tablets are adopting.

 iPad Air (2019)